Martin-Lacroix/NanoFEM/README.md

 -static-libstdc++ path-to-Alglib\src\*.cpp source\*.cpp
 ```

-The code alone will not run, you must add to `solver.cpp` the required code that builds the structure `data` used as input for the solver, this latter contains the informations about the mesh and boundary conditions as described in the documentation.
+The code alone will not run, you must add to solver.cpp the required code that builds the data structure used as input for the solver, this latter contains the informations about the mesh and boundary conditions as described in the documentation.
 The executable is generated in the main folder and can be executed by

 ```css
 .\Mechanics.exe